This classic snickerdoodle cookie recipe is one of the easiest cookie recipes to do with kids as there’s no chilling or cutting out required!

 How to Store Snickerdoodle Cookies

-Snickerdoodle cookies store well at room temperature, but if you want them to continue to be chewy snickerdoodle cookies, you need to make sure they’re in an airtight container because the air will make them go dry and hard.
+Snickerdoodle cookies store well at room temperature, but if you want them to continue to be chewy snickerdoodle cookies, you need to make sure they’re in an airtight container like this one because the air will make them go dry and hard.

 Can I Use This Recipe with Cookie Cutters?